PerAnsSumm/peranssumm.github.io/content/docs/_index.md

 ---
-linkTitle: Documentation
+linkTitle: Task
-title: Introduction
+title: PerAnsSumm Shared Task - CL4Health@ NAACL 2025
 ---

 👋 Welcome to the official shared task website for PerAnsSumm: Perspective-aware Healthcare answer summarisation, a shared task organised at the CL4Health workshop colocated with NAACL 2025.

+## Introduction

 In recent years, healthcare community question-answering (CQA) forums have gained popularity, where users seek advice by posting healthcare-related questions and receiv- ing answers from other users.
 Even though these platforms are not necessarily fre- quented by experts, people often turn to them for their health-related inquiries for rea- sons such as the availability of free information, avoiding medical jargon, discomfort with discussing sensitive personal issues in person, and learning from the first-hand experiences of others [1].
-The answers provide various user perspectives, such as per- sonal experiences, factual information, suggestions, and more.
-For example, Table 1 shows a CQA thread where a user seeks advice on ‘alternatives to gallstone surgery’.
-In the responses, users offer diverse perspectives: Answer 1 includes general informa- tion, suggestions, personal experiences, and potential implications.
-Similar trends are observed in the other user responses.
+The answers provide various user perspectives, such as personal experiences, factual information, suggestions, and more.

 Traditionally, the CQA answer summarization task focuses on a single best-voted answer [2, 3] as a reference summary.
 However, a single answer does not capture all the perspectives offered in other responses.
 Moreover, a structured presentation of the information through perspective-specific summaries may be more useful for end users [4, 5].
-To address these gaps, this proposal introduces a novel perspective-specific answer summarization task within a CQA setup.
+To address these gaps, we introduce a novel perspective-specific answer summarization task within a CQA setup.

 <!--more-->